Batman (1989 film): Filming

 The filmmakers considered filming Batman entirely on the Warner Bros. backlot in Burbank, California, but media interest in the film made them change the location.
-It was shot at Pinewood Studios in England from October 10, 1988 to February 14, 1989, with 80 days of main shooting and 86 days of second unit shooting.
+It was shot at Pinewood Studios in England from October 10, 1988, to February 14, 1989, with 80 days of main shooting and 86 days of second unit shooting.
 18 sound stages were used, with seven stages occupied, including the 51 acre backlot for the Gotham City set, one of the biggest ever built at the studio.
 Locations included Knebworth House and Hatfield House doubling for Wayne Manor, plus Acton Lane Power Station and Little Barford Power Station.
+For the production at Acton Lane Power Station, the power plant and alien nest sets from Aliens (1986) were reused as interiors for Axis Chemicals.
 The original production budget escalated from $30 million to $48 million.
 Filming was highly secretive.
-The unit publicist was offered and refused £10,000 for the first pictures of Jack Nicholson as the Joker.
+The unit publicist was offered and refused £10,000 for the first pictures of Nicholson as the Joker.
 The police were later called in when two reels of footage (about 20 minutes' worth) were stolen.
 With various problems during filming, Burton called it "Torture.
 The worst period of my life!"

 Hamm was not allowed to perform rewrites during the 1988 Writers Guild of America strike.
 Warren Skaaren, who had also worked on Burton's Beetlejuice, did rewrites.
 Jonathan Gems and Charles McKeown rewrote the script during filming.
 Only Skaaren received screenplay credit with Hamm.
 Hamm criticized the rewrites, but blamed the changes on Warner Bros.
 Burton explained, "I don't understand why that became such a problem.
 We started out with a script that everyone liked, although we recognized it needed a little work."
 Dick Grayson appeared in the shooting script but was deleted because the filmmakers felt he was irrelevant to the plot; Kane supported this decision.